christian-marie/talk-roundtrip/slides.md

 [/alert]

-# What are we fixing?

-## We can have either bouncy or lumpy balls
+# We can have either bouncy or lumpy balls
 ```haskell
 data Ball
     = Lumpy  { _colour     :: Text